hotosm/chatmap/README.md

 Test with `yarn test`.

-## ChatMap Live with linked devices
+## ChatMap Live + linked devices

-Check docs for enabling the Live version of ChatMap with linked devices.
+Check [docs](/hotosm/chatmap/blob/feature/live/docs/live.md) for enabling the Live version of ChatMap with linked devices.

 ## How to use it?